agalazis/OMER-Tool/README.md

 Step 3:The menu counter
 =============
-I you want to count the menus downloaded you may use the counter tool:
+If you want to count the menus downloaded you may use the counter tool:
 ./countmenus